QuintenVervynck/bash/README.md

 It is basicly just a python script that I have made an alias for.
 It is made for the Belgium railway system, so made a dutch alias called "trein"

+# weather

+### Description

+A script that shows the weather.

+### Installation

+run setup.bash in the "weather" directory all it does is make an alias